socketcan-rs/socketcan-rs/doc/CanDumpLogFormat.md

 - The microsecond field must be **exactly six digits**; other lengths are rejected (`ParseError::InvalidTimestamp`). candump always emits six, so this is stricter than the permissive C parser but correct for real candump output.
 - Each line is read through a 64 KiB cap so a corrupt log cannot exhaust memory; an over-long line yields `ParseError::InvalidCanFrame`.
+- The identifier field must be **exactly three or exactly eight** hex digits, matching `parse_canframe()`.
+Up to and including v3.x this crate instead inferred the format from the parsed value — `<= CAN_SFF_MASK` meant standard — which was wrong in both directions, since neither format's range is a subset of the other's spelling: `00000123#01` was read as a *standard* frame and re-emitted as `123#01`, while `800#AA` was read as an *extended* frame and re-emitted as `00000800#AA`, having accepted a value that is not a legal 11-bit identifier.
+As a side effect the old behaviour also accepted widths candump never emits, such as six digits; those are now rejected.
 - Remote-frame DLC handling is stricter than `parse_canframe()`'s in two ways: a nibble that does not parse as hex is an error rather than a silent 0, and a nibble above 8 is rejected with `ParseError::InvalidCanFrame` rather than discarded. `CanRemoteFrame` caps its DLC at `CAN_MAX_DLEN` because that is the kernel's own send-side limit, so a line like `123#RF` describes a frame this crate could not transmit in any case, and rejecting it beats reinterpreting it as its opposite, DLC 0.
 No captured log is affected, since candump cannot emit such a line.
 An empty DLC still parses as 0.
 - Error frames are supported in both directions as of v4.0.
 The parser branches on `CAN_ERR_FLAG` before decoding the identifier, because the error-class bits sit above `CAN_EFF_MASK` and would otherwise be rejected as an out-of-range extended ID. `Display` emits the identifier **with** `CAN_ERR_FLAG` included, matching candump, so a line round-trips exactly; emitting the bare class bits would produce output that re-parsed as a standard data frame.
 - A short error-frame payload is zero-padded out to the full eight bytes, since that is what the kernel always delivers.
 A hand-written log line with fewer than eight data bytes therefore does not round-trip byte-for-byte.